-ELECTIVES: 18 hrs\
+ELECTIVES:

-6 hrs\ must be Business, Communications, Economics, Geography, History, Humanities, Leadership, Management, Philosophy, Political Science, Psychology or Sociology.
+18 hrs 6 hrs must be Business, Communications, Economics, Geography, History, Humanities, Leadership, Management, Philosophy, Political Science, Psychology or Sociology.
 12 hrs free electives

-\\POLS 4443 Public Administration Capstone 3 hrs\
+POLS 4443 Public Administration Capstone 3 hrs

-Minimum of 120 hours (45 credit hours must be upper level)
+Minimum of 120 hours (45 of which must be upper level) is required for Bachelor of Science in Business Administration.

-\A minimum grade of 'C' is required for all courses pertaining to the major.
+A minimum grade of 'C' is required for all courses pertaining to the major.
 These courses are indicated with an asterisk.
 A minimum cumulative GPA of 2.0 is required.